 In fact, people with representatives were almost three times more likely to be awarded benefits by a judge.

 You might worry about affording legal fees while you’re trying to make ends meet without a paycheck.
 But at Levine Benjamin, you pay no fee until you win benefits.

 Even then, our fee comes out of a percentage of your back benefits, not your future disability checks.

-We’re proud to help people struggling with PTSD in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan reach better times in their lives.
+We’re proud to help people struggling with PTSD in Toledo, Traverse City and across Michigan and Ohio reach better times in their lives.